Aug

 Isaiah 65:25

-A saint, like an angel, can easily break in pieces a military aircraft, a missile, or even a tank.
+A saint, and even an angel, can easily break in pieces a military aircraft, or a missile, or a tank.

 And with thee will I break in pieces the horse and his rider; and with thee will I break in pieces the chariot and his rider.